Seven Tips For Asking Sales Probing Questions

 Disarm by Asking for Permission

-To build rapport and make your customer feel in control of the conversation and to put yourself in the best possible position for getting well thought-out answers to your questions, ask your customer for permission to ask questions.
-You might say, “Mr. customer I would like to learn a little more about your upcoming initiatives for next year, would it be ok if I asked you a few questions?”
+To build rapport and make your customer feel in control of the conversation and to put yourself in the best possible position for getting well thought-out answers to your sales probing questions, ask your customer for permission to ask questions.
+You might say, “Mr. customer I would like to learn a little more about your upcoming initiatives for next year, would it be O.K. if I asked you a few questions?”
 Customers really appreciate it when sales people take the time to ask for permission.
-This also sets their expectations for what is happening next in the conversation.
+This also sets their expectations for what is happening next in the conversation which puts them at ease.
+They know you don't have a hidden agenda.

 Don’t Ask for More than What You Have Earned

-I hear a lot of sales reps on an initial cold call dive into their questions right after introductions by asking “what are your top challenges?”
+I hear many salespeople dive right into their sales probing questions immediately after introducing themselves (on a cold call) by asking “what are your top challenges?”
 Or they might ask “what is keeping you up at night (which is a horrible question to ask in those words)?”
 “How big is your budget?”
 “In what ways are you not happy with your current vendor?”

-It’s not that these questions are bad, it's the timing of when these questions are being asked.
+It’s not that these questions are bad (although I would rephrase them), it's the timing of when these questions are being asked.
 You can’t expect a prospect to open up to you in the first couple of minutes of an introductory cold call and start sharing with you all of their pain points and how their current vendors are struggling.
-You have to work up towards that by building value into the sales process.
-So don’t start your line of questioning with questions that require your prospect to make him or herself vulnerable by sharing sensitive information with you.
-That will kill the conversation and rapport you have built up to that point.
-Start with easy questions and slowly built up to the more sensitive questions as you build rapport and demonstrate value.
+You have to work up towards that by structuring and sequencing your sales probing questions.
+Start with easy questions and slowly build up to the more sensitive questions as you build rapport and demonstrate value.

 Start Broad, Then Get Specific